umbraco/AngularWorkbook/Exercises/Exercise5.md

 #Exercise 5: Managing an ingredients tree
 This is not really an exercise, but more a walkthrough on how the tree works and where it gets its data from.

-All files for the tree is located in /app_code for easy inspection - if you would, you can also compile these files into a dll with visual studio, but for this workshop, its more approachable to have the class file as readable text.
+All files for the tree are located in /app_code for easy inspection - if you want, you can also compile these files into a dll with visual studio, but for this workshop, its more approachable to have the class file as readable text.

 ##Ingredient.cs
 Contains the schema for the ingredient class, it is annotated with the table it will store data in, as well as annotations that describe how the data from the database is converted to JSON and back again